-The weight parameter allows you to specify the maximum number of packets a given priority classes of service can transmit before allowing the next lowest priority queue to begin transmitting its packets.
+The weight parameter allows specification of the maximum number of packets a given priority classes of service can transmit before allowing the next lowest priority queue to begin transmitting its packets.
 A value between 0 and 55 packets can be specified.
 For example, if a value of 5 is specified, then the highest priority class of service (queue 3) will be allowed to transmit 5 packets.
 Then the next lower priority class of service (queue 2) will be allowed to transmit 5 packets, and so on, until all of the classes of service have transmitted 5 packets.
 The process will then repeat.

-config scheduling

-Parameters which t Lid> - Specifies which of the four priority classes of service to the config scheduling command will be applied.
-The four classes of service are identified by number - from 0 to 3 - ass 3 being the highest priority.
+<class_id> - Specifies which of the four priority classes of service to which the config scheduling command will be applied.
+The four priority classes of service are identified by number - from 0 to 3 - with class 3 being the highest priority.

-weight <value 1-55=""> - Specifies the maximum number of packets the above specified priority class of service will be allowed to transmit before allowing the next lowest priority classes of service transmit its packets.
+weight <value 1-55> - Specifies the maximum number of packets the above specified priority class of service will be allowed to transmit before allowing the next lowest priority classes of service to transmit its packets.
 A value between 1 and 55 packets can be specified.
-The default value is per class is:</value>
+The default value is per class is:

-Class Weight

-0 1

-1 2

-2 4

-3 8

-Restrictions Only ac dministrator-level users can issue this command.